bitovi/academy/src/web-components/2-templates/templates.md

 <img src="../static/img/web-components/map-view-rect.png"
   style="border: solid 1px black; max-width: 100%;"
-  title="A rectangle for where we will display the map."/>
+  alt="A rectangle for where we will display the map."/>

 ## How to Solve This Problem